Became the Secretary of the Army, May 27, 2021

 University of Maryland

-Wormuth entered the government as a Presidential Management Intern and began her public service career in the Policy Office of the Office of the Secretary of Defense from 1996 through 2002.
+Secretary Wormuth first entered the federal service in 1996 as a Presidential Management Fellow in the Office of the Secretary of Defense.

-Wormuth holds a Bachelor of Arts in political science and fine art from Williams College and a Masters of Public Policy from the University of Maryland.
+Originally from College Station, Texas, Secretary Wormuth holds a Bachelor of Arts in Political Science and Fine Arts from Williams College and a Masters of Public Policy from the University of Maryland.

-She is married to a retired Navy officer and has two daughters.
+She is married to a retired Navy officer and has twin daughters.